xue9230/portfolio/README.md

 Business skills
 For the knowledge of data analytics, I have learnt

-Making visualization using different tools, for example Tableau, PowerBI Making statistical analysis in R studio and Python
+Making visualization using different tools, for example Tableau, PowerBI, Making statistical analysis in R studio and Python, learn the whole process how to deal with data,

+but also in the business area, I have learnt

+The knowledge about the project management,
+The ethical of the business
+The knowledge about business analysis